HireAbo/awesome-interview-questions-5000-jobs/Mathematics and Statistics/Statistics/Applied Statistician.md

 Welcome to the Applied Statistician Interview Preparation !
 This resource is designed to help you ace your Applied Statistician interviews with confidence.

+Mathematics and Statistics are two closely related fields that involve the study and analysis of numerical data.
+Mathematics deals with the abstract concepts and theories behind numbers, while Statistics focuses on the collection, interpretation, and presentation of data.
+Applied Statistics is the practical application of statistical methods to real-world problems and scenarios.

+An Applied Statistician is a professional who utilizes statistical techniques to analyze data and make informed decisions.
+They work across various industries, such as healthcare, finance, marketing, and government, helping organizations to make evidence-based decisions and solve complex problems.
+They design experiments, collect and analyze data, and develop mathematical models to predict trends and patterns.
+With a strong background in mathematics and statistical theories, Applied Statisticians play a crucial role in extracting valuable insights from data and driving data-driven decision-making.

 ## 🚀 Overview

 Whether you're a seasoned Applied Statistician or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Applied Statistician interviews to help you prepare and succeed.